jukil/scriptlets/Maimclip/README.md

 * [copyq](https://github.com/hluk/CopyQ)

 # Installation
-Simply copy `scrotlip.sh` to a place somewhere on your path such as `/usr/local/bin`.
-Arch Linux users can install the script from the AUR using the [scrotclip](https://aur.archlinux.org/packages/scrotclip-git) package.
+Simply copy `maimclip.sh` to a place somewhere on your path such as `/usr/local/bin`.
+Arch Linux users can install the script from the AUR using the [maimclip](https://aur.archlinux.org/packages/maimclip-git) package.